 The development of our technology with The Broin Company is different than our other licenses in that we are modifying certain production inputs for ethanol.
-That process involves modifying the inputs, testing it in Broin's production process and if successful, implementing it in Broin's production process on a plant by plant basis.
+That process involves modifying the inputs, testing such inputs in Broin's production process and if successful, implementing such inputs in Broin's production process on a plant by plant basis.